alimir1/classified/index.md

 We meet every Mondays at 6pm.

 **Location**:
-San Jose, CA. We only email exact location to admitted students.
+San Jose, CA. We only email exact location to admitted applicants.

 **Class Size**:
 10 people